uxlfoundation/foundation/steering-committee/2024-10-23-UXL-Steering-Committee.rst

 Notes:

-Rod provided he following updates:
+Rod provided the following updates:

 * The UXL Foundation Member Meeting is scheduled on Wednesday December 4th.
 The event will provide an opportunity for a retrospective, as well as presentation of the budget and goals for 2025.
 It will likely coincide with the annual report publication.
 A Save the Date will be sent to the UXL Foundation membership next month.
 * The oneAPI Construction Kit project has moved to the UXL GitHhub.
-* All DevSummit presentation recordings are now available ononeapi.io
+* All DevSummit presentation recordings are now available on oneapi.io
 * The UXL Foundation is hosting a breakfast event at SC’24 with short presentations and a social afterwards.
-If you are planning to be at SC'24, make sure to register.
+If you are planning to be at SC'24, make sure to register. https://linuxfoundation.regfox.com/uxl-foundation-at-sc-24

 DevSummits review and retrospective